 You should have a receiver that can provide the needed power to your speakers.

 When you have the front left and right speakers of 80 RMS then you need a receiver that can provide 95 RMS per 3 channels with very low THD.
 Recommended THD is 0.06.

 Also, if your speakers are 8 Ohms then you need a receiver that can provide power 95 RMS per 3 channels with 6 or 4 Ohms.

 These were two quick tips to choose the right receiver for your speakers.
 To know more about it read my two guides (why my speakers cut out on high volume and is an amplifier necessary in the home theater).

 Now, you have acoustically treated the room and have the right receiver.
 The third step is to choose the right speakers for the theater room.

-You don’t need random speakers from a random brand and just install them.
+You don’t need random speakers from a random brand just install them.
 My recommended brands are Klipsch, Kef, and Polk.

 You need a separate speaker for each position in the theater room with specific characteristics in it.

-Like you don’t need robust speakers in the rear position.
+You don’t need robust speakers in the rear position.
 Average speakers from a reputable brand will work fine in the rear with lower speaker powers.

-4. Nailed the Speakers Placement
+4. Master the Speakers’ Placement